alx-sch/IRC_server/README.md

 ## File Transfer

 **DCC (Direct Client-to-Client)** is the standard method for transferring files between IRC clients.
-The IRC server itself does **not** carry the file; it only passes along the DCC request (IP address and port) to the receiving client.
+The IRC server itself does **not** carry the file; it only passes along the DCC request (IP address and port) to the receiving client via a `PRIVMSG`.
 This means the transfer occurs **directly between two clients**, without a central server mediating the data.
 Since DCC always uses direct TCP connections, the IP address is crucial — the receiving client must be able to reach the sending client’s address.
 TCP is like a secure, reliable phone line between two computers — you can send data, and it ensures the other side gets it all in the right order.

+### IP Setting

 By default, HexChat (and many other IRC clients) automatically selects an IP address for DCC transfers.
 This automatically chosen IP may not be reachable by other hosts, for example:
 - A loopback address (`127.0.0.1`)